 You will be prompted by the system to submit your application if you have not done so.
-If you fail to do this before the closing date, your application will be treated as a late application once you do press 'submit.'
-Applications left in draft form will not be processed.
+If you fail to do this before the closing date, your application will be treated as a late application.

 If you inadvertently create more than one application for your child, you will receive reminders for each application, even if it has been discarded.
 The Admissions team cannot prevent the system from sending these reminders and you will continue to receive them until the closing date has passed.
-Please check to ensure you have submitted the correct application (check for your submission confirmation email) and ignore any emails you continue to receive for your other accounts until the closing date has passed.
+Please check to ensure you have submitted the correct application (you will receive a submission confirmation email) and ignore any emails you continue to receive for your other accounts until the closing date has passed.

-Supplementary information forms (SIF)
+Supplementary information forms (SIFs)

 A supplementary information form (SIF) is required when a school needs additional information from the parent to apply its admission criteria.
 The information requested may include information about your pupil premium status, religious observance, or any other information directly applicable to your application.
 Please be aware that it is your responsibility to check whether any of the schools you are applying for require a SIF.
-If you do not complete and return the SIF to the address provided on the form, the school will only consider your application based on the information on the application.
+If you do not complete and return the SIF to the address provided on the form, the school will only consider your application based on the information in the application.
 This will reduce your chances of being offered a place at the school.